LardoBoffin/AdventureLanguage/README.md

 This will need to include things like global variables (that are retained between sections), global objects and probably a single menu program that controls which section is called when.
 The save games will get a lot more complex...

+Starting item 3 and seeing how Github works with VS for Mac...